Anna Kannava Scholarship

 - express themselves in a unique and distinctive way

 As part of the application process, you will also be required to provide supporting documentation.
-This documentation must be uploaded as part of your online scholarship application by 30 April 2015.
-Late documentation will not be accepted.
+Supporting documentation must be sent to email@example.com along with your applicant ID number no later than the closing date of the scholarship.
+Late or incomplete documentation will not be accepted.

 The supporting documentation required includes evidence of: